We’re hugely grateful for the wealth of experience our Patron and Board of Trustees bring to Open Up Music.

-Judith was most recently CEO of Music for Youth for ten years, transforming national events and the annual MFY Proms to be more inclusive.
-She brings a vast amount of experience and knowledge, having led learning and engagement roles for the Royal Philharmonic Orchestra and London Sinfonietta, and directed a postgraduate diploma in Creative Leadership for the Royal College of Music.
+Judith is the CEO for the Association of British Orchestras.
+She was previously CEO of Music for Youth for ten years, transforming national events and the annual MFY Proms to be more inclusive.
 Judith started her career as a music therapist.

 David Ward (he/him)

-David is a Senior Investment Manager for the Arts and Humanities Research Council, with a background in evaluation and impact.
+David is an International Programmes Manager with The British Academy, with a background in public funding, evaluation and impact.
 Before this he worked for arts and education organisations in London and Canada.
 He plays the cello.

 Emily Norris (she/her)

 Emily is a stage manager, creative support worker, and musicologist whose work focuses on increasing diversity and inclusion in the performing arts.
 An active freelancer, Emily is currently engaged in projects with Not Your Circus Dog Collective and Battersea Arts Centre, and serves as a specialist librarian at Westminster Music Library.

 Jocelyn Watkins (she/her)

 Jocelyn is Director of Music at Treloar School and College and has been working in the area of music and disability for the past 14 years.
 Jocelyn has been involved with Open Orchestras for the past seven years.

 Currently Director of BBC National Orchestra & Chorus of Wales (BBC NOW), Lisa was previously Head of BSO Participate, where she was responsible for Bournemouth Symphony Orchestra participation programmes including the groundbreaking disabled-led BSO Resound.